Deadly Bangkok train-bus collision kills 8, injures 35; investigation and charges underway

 Conflicting information between sources:

-- The number of injured varies: ABC reports 35 injured, while The Guardian reports 32 injured.
+- ABC reports 35 injured while The Guardian reports 32 injured in the crash.

 Source Articles